 There’s no better way to bring the outdoors in than with a fresh floral bouquet, wreath, or centerpiece.
-With a little practice, you can make your own custom flower arrangements with materials you forage from your own community.
+With a little practice, you can make your own custom arrangements with flowers and materials you forage from your own community.

-Bellingham, Washington-based floral designer Natalie Ransom of Pozie by Natalie shares some of the tips she uses to create amazing floral pieces for weddings, special events, and businesses.
+Bellingham, Washington-based floral designer Natalie Ransom of Pozie by Natalie shares some of the flower foraging tips she uses to create amazing floral pieces for weddings, special events, and businesses.

 “The things you see every day or have grown up around are a great place to start,” Ransom says.
 “You may be walking right past something that can add vibrant color, rich texture, or real meaning to your arrangement.”
 Whenever possible, Natalie uses flowers and plants found or cultivated in her corner of the Pacific Northwest.
 They’re free or less expensive, often last longer, and are better for the planet.